-Priority application period will open October 1, 2015 and close on February 1, 2016 - Completed applications, with all materials received in the Graduate Admissions Office by February 1, will get priority consideration by the graduate program.
+Priority application period will open October 1, 2016 and close on February 1, 2017 - Completed applications, with all materials received in the Graduate Admissions Office by February 1, will get priority consideration by the graduate program.
+You can now file your FAFSA beginning October 1st too!
 Applications for which required materials arrive at the Admissions Office after February 1 will subsequently be considered in the order received.
-Please send all required application materials directly to the Office of Admissions by email to: email@example.com or by postal mail to Humboldt State University, Office of Admissions, 1 Harpst Street Arcata, CA 95521.
+Please send all required application materials directly to the Office of Admissions by email to: firstname.lastname@example.org or by postal mail to Humboldt State University, Office of Admissions, 1 Harpst Street Arcata, CA 95521.
 Apply through CSU Mentor.

 Other graduate information can be found on the Humboldt State Graduate Programs website.

 About two-three weeks after your application submission, you will receive a posted letter with your HSU Student ID and Log-In Information to access your Student Center.
 You can track your application status in your Student Services Center under the "To Do List" tab, there you will see anything that is still needed for your application to be complete.

 1.)
 Application: Complete the California State University Graduate Application online at CSU Mentor.
 A $55.00 application fee is required at time of application.
 Please note that the Application Fee Waiver is no longer available for Master's Applications.
 If you are unable to pay with a credit card, a check can be mailed to the address indicated below.
 The Institution Code for Humboldt State University: 4345